adri-ayala/Formula-1-Predictor/README.md

 ## Features
 - **Random Forest Model**: A supervised machine learning algorithm used to predict race outcomes.
-- **Data Scraping**: Collects historical Formula 1 data using web scraping techniques for feature engineering.
+- **Data Scraping**: Collected historical Formula 1 data using web scraping techniques for feature engineering.
-- **Data Processing**: Uses Pandas to clean, manipulate, and prepare data for analysis.
+- **Data Processing**: Used Pandas to clean, manipulate, and prepare data for analysis.
-- **Model Evaluation**: Evaluates model performance using appropriate metrics such as accuracy, precision, and recall.
+- **Model Evaluation**: Evaluates model performance using appropriate metrics such as accuracy and precision.
 - **Visualizations**: Displays key insights and predictions via data visualizations.

 ## Technologies